 If you have been charged with an emergency PFA, it is crucial to consult an experienced Pittsburgh DUI lawyer at your earliest convenience.
 Attorney Sean Logue has handled numerous cases similar to yours and can provide you with the necessary legal support.

 Ex Parte Temporary Protection Act

 This type of PFA order is sought by the alleged victim through the court, aimed at securing a more permanent protection order.
 To validate the claimed abuse, the victim is required to present substantial evidence (ex parte) to the judge.
-Consulting a reputable Washington PA criminal lawyer with experience in such cases can greatly assist you during this process.
+Consulting a reputable Pittsburgh criminal lawyer with experience in such cases can greatly assist you during this process.
 If there is insufficient solid evidence, the judge may not impose severe penalties.
 However, if the case rules in favor of the victim, an ex parte temporary protection order will be issued against you.

 Final Protection Act